Michael Tobin (entrepreneur)

 Michael Tobin CBE (born 16 January 1964) is an English technology entrepreneur, author and philanthropist.
 He was CEO of FTSE 250 data centre operator.
-Further In 2014 he was awarded an OBE for his ‘Services to the Digital Economy' in The Queen's Birthday Honours List.
+In 2014 he was awarded an OBE for his ‘Services to the Digital Economy' in The Queen's Birthday Honours List.

 Career

 Business career

 Following roles at ICG, GlobalServe, Rockwell Corp, Goupil, Tricord, ICL and Fujitsu Tobin joined Redbus as Sales and Marketing Director.
 Becoming CEO in 2003, he led the merger between competitors Redbus and Telecity.
 In 2006 Tobin became CEO of the newly formed TelecityGroup.
 Michael implemented Telecity’s ‘gold standard’ membership of the Green Grid global consortium, and led Telecity to achieve the Carbon Trust Standard in 2010; the first data centre operator to do so.

 In 2014 he stepped down from TelecityGroup following reported tensions with the board of directors, and founded Tobin Ventures Ltd.